humantorch/github-browser/README.md

 ###INSTALLATION AND SETUP

 To build and run the project you need to have [Yeoman](http://yeoman.io/learning/index.html "Getting started with Yeoman") installed (with all it's dependencies).
 Click on the link to see how to get started.
-TL;DR if you've got Node and npm installed, then `npm install -g yo bower grunt-cli grunt` should get you where you need to go.
+TL;DR if you've got Node and npm installed, then `npm install -g yo bower grunt-cli gulp` should get you where you need to go.

 After unzipping the project, you will need to run `npm install && bower install` from the directory to install all the required node modules and bower packages.
 You might need to run these commands with admin rights: `sudo npm install` and `sudo bower install` and then type in your password.